Dimitri Tsafendas: Report to the Minister of Justice regarding Verwoerd's assassination

 South African history, in proper recognition of the generations who preceded us as well as those to come, should record in its annals an accurate account of the killing of Dr Verwoerd which recognises that Tsafendas was motivated to kill him by reason of his deep opposition to apartheid and was indeed a freedom fighter and a hero.
 This must be acknowledged by a revision and a correction of this event in history.
 This is necessary in order that what occurred is properly recorded and that the distortion of it by the apartheid government is laid bare.
 It is not about being vindictive or vengeful but simply about recording our painful history with the accuracy that our commitment to the truth and reconciliation requires.

-In our submission the study is so thoroughly and painstakingly done that we would have no hesitation in recommending that the Minister may well accept its findings and conclusions and act thereon.
-On the other hand, we fully accept and understand that the Minister may wish to subject the study to an independent assessment.
-We hardly seek to be prescriptive in this regard.
-What is of interest to us is the course of action that the South African government, once it is satisfied with regard to the study and its findings, may elect to take.
-Again this area falls squarely within the discretion of the government as advised by the Minister but may we suggest a few options for consideration and they would include: